 For this recipe, I went the traditional route and used cabbage that is cooked in the liquid after the pork has finished.
 And served the whole thing over rice.
 My entire family loved it!

-This recipe makes a lot of pork though so we had plenty of leftovers.
+This recipe makes a lot of pork though so you will have plenty of leftovers.
 I used it just like I use my slow cooker pulled pork.
 I made tacos, enchiladas and pulled pork sandwiches.
 It goes a long way.
 I didn’t have a chance to make that scrumptious eggs Benedict but, this instant pot kalua pork is going to be in our monthly rotation so expect that recipe to come soon!